Today In History logo TIH

 Five people were hanged in Salem on August 19, 1692, including former minister George Burroughs, who recited the Lord…

-Five people were hanged in Salem on August 19, 1692, including former minister George Burroughs, who recited the Lord's Prayer perfectly on the gallows — something witches supposedly could not do.
-Cotton Mather, watching from horseback, urged the crowd that the executions were just.
-Nineteen would die in total before the trials ended.
+Five people were hanged in Salem on August 19, 1692, including former minister George Burroughs, who recited the Lord's Prayer perfectly on the gallows — something accused witches were supposedly incapable of doing.
+The Puritan minister Cotton Mather, watching on horseback, insisted the executions were justified despite the crowd's visible doubt.
+Nineteen people would die in total before the trials collapsed under the weight of their own absurdity and the colony's governor disbanded the special court.

 1725